sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Aftermath/2 - Undyne and Maddy.md

 Maddy winced.
 "I'm... sorry it wasn't everyone."

 Undyne sighed, and crouched down, her head level with the human's.
 "Don't be.
 I want to be mad at you, but...
 You did as much as you could."
 She huffed, glancing around at everyone around them, then looked back.
 "You saw what that... *thing* was capable of.
 Most people- most *monsters* would see what you saw and run away.
-But you - you and those kids - you pushed through and you did your damnedest to get people you didn't know existed to safety."
-She smiled weakly, exposing her teeth.
+But you - you and those kids - you pushed through and you did your damnedest to get people you didn't know existed an hour ago to safety."
+She smiled weakly.
 "I'm impressed.
 You've got guts, human.
 Even if you don't know ya do."

 "Madeline.
 It's Madeline.
 Or...
 Maddy if you prefer."